 Am I best advised to choose a Cheshire conveyancing solicitor based in the vicinity that I am buying?
 We have a good friend who can handle the conveyancing but her office is 400miles drive away.

-The primary upside of using a local Cheshire conveyancing practice is that you can drop in to sign documents, present your ID and pester them if necessary.
-They will also have local knowledge which is a bonus.
-That being said it's more important to get someone that will do a good and efficient job.
-If you know people who instructed your friend and they were happy that must outweigh using an unknown Cheshire conveyancing solicitor solely due to them being Cheshire based.
+The benefit of a local Cheshire conveyancing practice is that you can visit the firm to sign documents, present your identification documents and pester them if necessary.
+Having local Cheshire know how is a bonus.
+That being said it's more important to get someone that will pull out all the stops for you.
+If other friends have instructed your friend and they were content that should outweigh using an unfamiliar Cheshire conveyancing solicitor solely due to them being round the corner.